 Alumni from the Fred Hutch Summer High School Internship Program wishing to return as interns must apply through this Pathways Undergraduate Researchers application.

-Summer: The program centers on a nine-week, in-depth summer research experience, or “summer session,” at the Fred Hutch.
+Summer: The program centers on a full-time, nine-week, in-depth summer research experience, or “summer session,” at the Fred Hutch.
 During this time, interns are matched with a host research lab, and paired with another intern.
 The bulk of each intern’s time during the summer session is spent in the host research group.
 Program staff and participating research mentors arrange intern placement.
 Each intern’s scientific interest and professional development goals are considered during the placement process.
 Interns may express their interest in working with a particular host mentor, but placement is ultimately determined by the program.